-The Condensed Consolidated Financial Statements include the accounts of the Company and its wholly-owned subsidiary, ARPI LLC, which was formed in September 2015 for the sole purpose of facilitating the Royalty Monetization.
+The Condensed Consolidated Financial Statements include the accounts of the Company and its wholly-owned subsidiaries, ARPI LLC, which was formed in September 2015 for the sole purpose of facilitating the Royalty Monetization, and Merger Sub and AcelRx Intermediate Sub, Inc., both of which were formed in connection with the Merger Agreement.
 All intercompany accounts and transactions have been eliminated in consolidation.
 Refer to Note 7 "Liability Related to Sale of Future Royalties" for additional information.